 The January 28, 2011 round table discussion between Robert Hess, representing nurse.com and Gannett Education; representatives from AOL Health, WebMD, and Medscape; and Kathleen Sebelius, Secretary of Health & Human Services, is posted at The White House website.

-An award-winning author, Dr. Hess has written more than 100 articles for numerous journals and books.
+An award-winning author, Dr. Hess has written about 200 articles for numerous journals and two books.
 As an editor, he has been personally responsible for coaching more than 500 healthcare professionals to publish their first articles.
 Dr. Hess has been a distinguished lecturer and writer for Sigma Theta Tau, International, nursing’s honor society, and he is a past recipient of several awards from Seton Hall University, the New Jersey State Nurses Association, and the prestigious NJ Governor’s Merit for Excellence Award as educator of the year.
 In November, 2008, he was inducted as a fellow into the American Academy of Nursing for his work in shared governance.

-Dr. Hess serves on numerous boards and committees.
-He is a trustee on the Foundation of the National Student Nurses Association; every year for 16 years he has spoken at NSNA’s national convention to a full-house of students about the nursing job market and career fitness.
+Dr. Hess has served on numerous boards and committees.
+He was a trustee on the Foundation of the National Student Nurses Association for eight years; every year for 16 years he has spoken at NSNA’s national convention to a full-house of students about the nursing job market and career fitness.
 He is the past chair and advisor to the Development Committee (personal fundraising) for the American Academy of Nursing, and a past director on the national board for the American Association for Men in Nursing.